 The "Stiftsweingut Frank Meyer" is located in the municipality of Klingenmünster (Southern Wine Route area) in the German wine-growing region palatinate

-, It is run since 1992 by Frank and Manuela Meyer.
+, It has been managed by Frank and Manuela Meyer since 1992.
 The historic wine cellar probably dates from the 7th century and once belonged to one Benedictine

-, The vineyards cover eight hectares of vineyards in the single layer Maria Magdalena (Klingenmünster).
-They are planted with the white varieties Riesling, Pinot Gris, Pinot Blanc, Silvaner, Müller-Thurgau and Rieslaner, and the red varieties Pinot Noir and Portuguese.
-In the vineyard there is a reduction of the harvest up to 50 percent.
-The handpicked, healthy berries for the white wines are exposed to the least possible pressure.
-By gentle processing, the varietal fruit flavors should be preserved.
-One part of the white wine grapes is de-stemmed, another is de-stemmed and subjected to a short maceration period.
-The fermentation of white wines takes place in steel tanks, the red wines go through the classic mash fermentation.
-The reds and part of the white wines are aged in large oak barrels or 18 to 36 months in oak barrels.
-The total volume of wooden barrels ranging in size from 300 to 7,000 liters comprises 55,000 liters.
-It also produces bottle-fermented, up to three years yeast-fed sect.
+, The vineyards cover eight hectares of vineyards in the single vineyard Maria Magdalena (Klingenmünster).
+They are planted with the white varieties Riesling, Pinot Gris, Pinot Blanc, Silvaner, Müller-Thurgau and Rieslaner, as well as the red varieties Pinot Noir and Portuguese.
+In the vineyard, the harvest is reduced by up to 50 percent.
+The hand-picked, healthy berries for the white wines are exposed to the lowest possible pressure.
+The fruit flavors typical of the variety should be preserved through gentle processing.
+Some of the white wine grapes are subjected to whole grape pressing, others are destemmed and subjected to a short maceration period.
+The white wines are fermented in steel tanks, the red wines undergo classic mash fermentation.
+The red wines and some of the white wines are aged in large wooden barrels or in barriques for 18 to 36 months.
+The total volume of wooden barrels in the size between 300 and 7,000 liters comprises 55,000 liters.
+Bottle-fermented sparkling wines that have been stored in the lees for up to three years are also produced.